An Indepth analysis on

-COVID-19 has forever changed the lives of billions of people across the planet, giving birth to various paradigm shifts in the collective human psyche, systems that have been in place for decades, and the way we approach our lives.
+COVID-19 has forever changed the lives of billions across the planet, giving birth to various paradigm shifts in the collective human psyche, systems that have been in place for decades, and our own lifestyles.
 Coupled with the advent of the internet and smartphones, the pandemic has led to rapid digitalization in many corners of the globe.
-We order our groceries online, our clothes online, and in a way, even order products online that feed our aspirations.
+We order our groceries and clothes online, and sometimes, even order products online that feed our aspirations.

-The dream to study abroad, the aspirations of exploring a new country, and actualising potential, has been a collectively familiar dream for many students.
-During this pandemic, the emergence of online classes and online interviews ensured that the aspirations and dreams of thousands of students did not come to a complete standstill.
-While these changes have been beneficial to many, others who have been less privileged have had to adapt at frighteningly steep rates.
-Professors, students and university admins alike have all been forced to make changes in order to prevent the transmission of the virus, and ensure everyone’s safety.
+The aspiration to study abroad and explore a new country are familiar dreams for many students.
+During the pandemic, the emergence of online classes and online interviews ensured that the ambitions of thousands of students did not come to a complete standstill.
+While these changes were beneficial to many, others who were less privileged had to adapt at frighteningly steep rates.
+Professors, students, and university admins alike were forced to make changes to prevent the transmission of the virus and ensure everyone’s safety.

-One of the biggest changes that has been introduced in this regard, has been the decision to offer waivers for standardized test scores such as the GRE and the GMAT, in terms of applying for higher education in universities.
-At a certain level, this decision seems to be a welcome one.
-After all, the journey of preparing for a standardized test, paying a coaching institute, taking the test, and finally receiving one’s scores which might or might not be satisfactory, can be highly stressing for many.
-In a pandemic-riddled world, this journey can be even more taxing.
+One of the biggest changes introduced in this regard was the decision to offer waivers for standardized test scores, such as the GRE and the GMAT, in terms of applying to higher education programs at universities abroad.
+At the surface level, this decision seemed to be a welcome one.
+After all, the journey of preparing for a standardized test, enrolling in an expensive coaching institute, taking the test, and finally receiving one’s scores which might or might not be satisfactory, can be highly stressful.
+In a pandemic-riddled world, this journey could be even more taxing.
 In that sense, the option of waiving off these score requirements would be a blessing for many students.

-However, if we dig deeper, we can find that the underlying problems of this decision have far-reaching consequences for many students’ dreams.
+However, if we dig deeper, we find that this issue has several underlying issues which would have far-reaching consequences for many students’ dreams.
 Are standardized tests really important?